necla-ml/ML/README.md

 1. Fork this repo in the beginning
 2. Uninstall ML through `conda remove --force ml`
-3. Switch to the `dev` branch for development and testing followed by merge back to `master`
+3. Switch to the `dev` branch for development and testing followed by merge back to `main`

     ```
     make pull      # Pull submodules recursively
     make dev-setup # Switch to dev branch and build the package for local installation
     git commit ... # Check in modified files
     git push       # Push to the dev branch on the repo
-    make merge     # Merge back to the master branch and make a pull request afterwards
+    make merge     # Merge back to the main branch and make a pull request afterwards
     ```

 ## Conda Distribution